 Those are just some of the basic use cases of recording where users subscribed from but there are more advanced options open to you.

 There are many ways to show a signup form and different audiences respond in different ways.
 You could have one Widget that appears in a popup takeover and a second that slides in from the side in a less intrusive manner.
 Setting Custom Field values of SG Widget Popup and SG Widget Slide In will provide hard data on which method works best for your audience.

 There are a various Opt-in methods that can be applied to a sign up process.
 We strongly recommend Double Opt In and support it as a feature of SG Widget but some users may find this doesn’t work for their audience.
 You could have one widget that sends users through a Single Opt In process and a second that sends them through Double Opt In.
 A custom field will allow you to categorize these users in your lists and measure which method your audience responds best to.

 If you have a separate widget instance on a couple of blog posts with Custom Field values of SG Widget Blog Post Video and SG Widget Blog Post Tutorial, you can see which content type generates more signups and performs better.

-Knowing where users joined your Sendgrid list is important for knowing your customer, segmentation and analysing marketing channel effectiveness.
+When collecting email addresses for your Sendgrid lists, it's important to understand where those subscribers are coming from so you can know your customer, segment and analyse marketing channel effectiveness.
 You can take things further by A/B testing content types and signup methods.
 The best thing is that the data is hidden from users so their signup experience is not interrupted or inhibited in any way.

 All of this is made possible by SG Widget’s Hidden Custom Fields, which is a feature we built on the back of a user request.
 If you have a feature you would like to see in SG Widget or anything that would make you Sendgrid experience better, let us know in the comments below.